The tech vision for your CX mission | Amas Tenumah | Engati CX

 The most ignored part of customer experience is the employee.

-Amas stresses that your first customers are your employees, especially the ones that interact with your ed customers.
+Amas stresses that your first customers are your employees, especially the ones that interacted with your customers.
 If their experience is not optimized, you're missing out on the biggest part of your customer experience journey.

 What are the key elements one should involve in creating the CX mission and does technology play a role in it?